Suit over rape claim against filmmaker Haggis heads to trial

 The lawsuit was filed in 2017 as a wave of sexual misconduct accusations against prominent men was propelling the #MeToo movement to new visibility.
 At least four other women subsequently alleged that Haggis, a screenwriter known for “Crash” and “Million Dollar Baby,” sexually assaulted them or tried to do so.

-The New York lawsuit centers on the publicist’s allegation that Haggis offered her a ride home from a movie premiere, invited her to his apartment for a drink, rebuffed her suggestion that they go to a public bar instead, and then raped her.
+The New York lawsuit centers on publicist Haleigh Breest’s allegation that Haggis offered her a ride home from a movie premiere, invited her to his Manhattan apartment for a drink, rebuffed her suggestion that they go to a public bar instead, and then raped her at the apartment.

 The filmmaker, who declined to comment as he left court Monday, maintains that the encounter was consensual.